 Sitting down and writing out why you want to get started in medicinal herbs really helps move the process along.
 Choose 3-5 things that you really want to focus on for your family or homestead.
 Whether it’s common colds, allergies, headaches, blood pressure, wounds, livestock health, or simply preventative health (like incorporating oregano into your chicken feed as a natural antibiotic and preventative, or preventatives for your family), write down your 3-5 top reasons, and then research your herbs, choosing only one herb for each reasoning, unless you feel completely confident in taking on more your first year. **Make sure you do your research on herbs that should not be used if you have certain medical conditions, or are nursing or pregnant.

 - Consider your hardiness zone.
 Some herbs are more heat and cold tolerant than others.
-You’ll need to research thoroughly (after you’ve chosen your herbs) to see if you’ll need to house your plants indoors, or if they will be ok outside during their growing season.
+You’ll need to research thoroughly (after you’ve chosen your herbs) to see if you’ll need to house your growing herbs indoors, or if they will be ok outside during their growing season.
 Some herbs may need to be started inside before Spring, while others can be directly sown into the ground and do better because of it.

 - Prepare your spaces and methods of growing.
 Think out your spacing ahead of time.
 For herbs like thyme and oregano, I use them often in meals, so I still grow them in containers on my back deck.
 I can bring the containers indoors when it gets too cold, or regrow them from seed the following year.
 If you’re not growing in containers, prepare your ground or raised beds ahead of time.
 Once you’ve planted your plants or seeds, mulch the area liberally so that it dramatically cuts back on weed invasion and requires little maintenance.